FluxML/FastAI.jl/docs/background/datapipelines.md

 ### Reducing allocations with inplace operations

-When implementing the `LearningMethod` interface, you have the option to implement `encode!(buf, method, context, sample)`, an inplace version of `encode` that reuses a buffer to avoid allocations.
+When implementing the `LearningTask` interface, you have the option to implement `encode!(buf, task, context, sample)`, an inplace version of `encode` that reuses a buffer to avoid allocations.
 Reducing allocations often speeds up the encoding step and can also reduce the frequency of garbage collector pauses during training which can reduce GPU utilization.

 ### Using efficient data augmentation